 In the company’s early days it was common for plays to be performed at several venues, especially those written by Progressive Players members themselves.
 Ruth Dodds’ own work, “The Pitman’s Pay”, is a prime example of this.
 There are entries for each separate production for which we have rediscovered documentary evidence.
 Since October 1943 almost all productions have been performed at the Little Theatre, Gateshead.

 Each entry shows details of play title, author, production dates, and a very brief synopsis.
-Unfortunately, some plays performed in the company’s early years have remained rather obscure, so some information is still lacking.
+Character names are not included, unless representative of actual historical figures.
+Unfortunately, a number of plays performed in the company’s early years have become rather obscure, so some information is still lacking.
 Research is ongoing, so watch this space!

 To the left of each entry comes a set of statistics about the production.
 As an example, the line:

 Some entries will also include a short italicised comment or note of interest, such as details of adaptations, festival participations, etc.

 Plays receiving their world premiere performance will be so indicated by the phrase "First Performance Of A New Play".

-Accompanying most entries are thumbnail images of the play programme (showing the cast and backstage crew list) and one or more production photos.
+Accompanying most entries are thumbnail images of the play programme (showing the cast and production team lists) and one or more production photos.
 Clicking on a thumbnail will bring up an enlarged image.
 Unfortunately we have no photos or programmes from the 1920's!

 We hope you enjoy browsing through this roundup of Progressive Players history.